 - Learn your legal rights as an injured maritime worker

-Shell originated in two merged companies, each dating back more than one hundred years.
-The company’s headquarters in the Netherlands is incorporated in the United Kingdom.
+Shell originated in two merged companies, each dating back over one hundred years.
+The company’s headquarters is in the Netherlands, and it is incorporated into the United Kingdom.

-Shell is the seventh largest company in the world in terms of revenue as of 2016.
+As of 2016, Shell was the seventh-largest company in the world in terms of revenue.
 It is also one of the world’s biggest oil and gas companies.

 The worth of Royal Dutch Shell is so great that it is equivalent to nearly 85 percent of the total gross domestic product of the country of the Netherlands.